-Effective immediately, all OSOM moves that are required to be escorted, must have a signed NSW Load Declaration in addition to a TMP.
+Effective immediately, all OSOM moves that are required to be escorted, must have a signed NSW Load Declaration (PDF, 208Kb) in addition to a TMP.
 This will replace the existing declaration signed by operators.
 The NSW Load Declaration certifies the mass and dimensions of the loaded combination and indemnifies each Road Manager and NSW Police.
 Read more about OSOM Load Declaration about New requirements for OSOM loads - check to see if this applies to you

 Heavy vehicle operations are regulated under the HVNL and National Regulations by the National Heavy Vehicle Regulator (NHVR).
 The HVNL and Regulations took effect on 10 February 2014.
 To access the legislation as it applies in NSW go to the NSW Legislation website.
 Roads and Maritime delivers services under a services agreement with the NHVR.

 Some matters are dealt with exclusively by the NHVR, for example, accreditation under the National Heavy Vehicle Accreditation Scheme and some matters, such as registration and licensing, are managed exclusively by Roads and Maritime.

 In respect of other areas of heavy vehicle operations including compliance and enforcement, vehicle standards, road access and permits, Roads and Maritime performs services on behalf of the NHVR and has direct contact with customers in relation to these matters.

 Arrangements have been put in place for Roads and Maritime to issue permits for Class 1 and Class 3 heavy vehicles for travel on Roads and Maritime managed roads in NSW.

 How to upgrade to a heavy vehicle licence in NSW, including information on Competency Based Assessment and how to find a registered training provider.